obvonage/deved-platform/content/blog/en/introducing-vonage-silent-authentication.md

 }
 ```

 At this stage, it is possible that the request will fail for reasons such as an error in the network.
-In this case, the Verify workflow will fall back to the SMS OTP process.
+In this case, the Verify workflow will fall back to the next available channel to use sequentially - we've not specified another channel so it will fail.
+You might want to fall back to SMS OTP - in which case you'd add that channel in the first request in the workflow array.

 You now have a valid Silent Authentication URL to hit, contained in the `check_url` field.
 Until the request expires or is cancelled by you, the URL will perform a Silent Authentication check.
 If you hit this URL and it is valid, you'll get a callback to your defined events URL like so: